bobbingwide/wp-top12/readme.txt

 = What is provided? =

-In version 0.0.0 there are 4 routines:
+In version 0.0.1 there are 5 routines:

 vt.php -
 vt-stats.php -
 vt-top12.php -
 vt-driver.php -
+vt-ip.php - Summarises requests by IP address

 Note: vt comes from the bwtrace.vt.mmdd filename which is so named since it records value text pairs ( see bw_trace_vt() ).